AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2023-05-12-key-sequences-in-javascript/index.md

 ---
 title: Listening for Key Sequences in JavaScript
-description: Learn how to implement a simple algorithm that listens for a specific sequence of keystrokes in JavaScript, with an optional delay between keys.
+description: Implement a simple algorithm that listens for a sequence of keystrokes in JavaScript.
 keywords: [key sequence]
 categories: [javascript]
 lastUpdated: 2024-10-20